OasisLMF/OasisLMF/README.md

 # OasisLMF

-The `oasislmf` Python package, loosely called the *model development kit (MDK)* or the *MDK package*, provides a command line interface and reusable libraries primarly for developing and running Oasis models end-to-end locally, or remotely via the Oasis API, for the purpose of generating group-up losses (GUL), direct/insured losses (IL) and reinsurance losses (RIL).
-The package also provides end users with a way to generate deterministic losses at all levels, GUL, IL or RIL.
+The `oasislmf` Python package, loosely called the *model development kit (MDK)* or the *MDK package*, provides a command line toolkit for developing and running Oasis models end-to-end locally, or remotely via the Oasis API. to generate groud-up losses (GUL), direct/insured losses (IL) and reinsurance losses (RIL).
+The package also provides end users with a way to generate deterministic losses at all these levels.

 For running models locally the CLI provides a `model` subcommand with the following main subcommands:

-* `model generate-keys`: generates Oasis keys files that model lookups would generate; these are essentially line items of (location ID, peril ID, coverage type ID, area peril ID, vulnerability ID) where peril ID and coverage type ID span the full set of perils and coverage types that the model supports
+* `model generate-keys`: generates Oasis keys files from model lookups; these are essentially line items of (location ID, peril ID, coverage type ID, area peril ID, vulnerability ID) where peril ID and coverage type ID span the full set of perils and coverage types that the model supports; if the model lookup is a complex model the keys file will have the same format except that area peril ID and vulnerability ID are replaced by a model data JSON string
 * `model generate-oasis-files`: generates the Oasis input CSV files for losses (GUL, GUL + IL, or GUL + IL + RIL); it requires the provision of source exposure and optionally source accounts and reinsurance info. and scope files (in OED format), as well as assets for instantiating model lookups and generating keys files
 * `model generate-losses`: generates losses (GUL, or GUL + IL, or GUL + IL + RIL) from a set of pre-existing Oasis files
 * `model run`: runs the model from start to finish by generating losses (GUL, or GUL + IL, or GUL + IL + RIL) from the source exposure, and optionally source accounts and reinsurance info. and scope files (in OED or RMS format), as well as assets for instantiating model lookups and generating keys files